Allisterh/Financial_Risk_Meter-FRM-_systemic_risk/index.md

 ## Current risk level for the Romanian Stock Market

-18 Elevated 2022 - Elevated risk of a crisis in the financial market.
+18 July 2022 - Elevated risk of a crisis in the financial market.
 The incidence of a crisis is somewhat higher than usual.
 <br/>

 ![image](https://user-images.githubusercontent.com/26813254/180007988-deb9a0a0-9efb-4e0f-99cd-54135b5143bf.png)